zenkdev/SonoffBoilerplate/README.md

 # SonoffBoilerplate

+This is a fork of [tzapu](https://github.com/tzapu) SonoffBoilerplate project, currently deleted from GitHub.

 This is a replacement firmware (Arduino IDE with ESP8266 core needed) for the ESP8266 based Sonoff devices.
 Use it as a starting block for customizing your Sonoff.

 ## What's a "Sonoff"?